raulnq/Jal.Locator/README.md

 I only suggest to use this implementation on simple apps.

-Create an intance of the locator
+Create an instance of the locator

     var locator = ServiceLocator.Build.Create as ServiceLocator;